 Accelerated MA Degree (4+1 Program)

-We are here to be able to offer an accelerated Master of Arts Degree in History.
+We offer an accelerated Master of Arts Degree in History.
 This is available only to Tulane undergraduate history majors.
 By allowing you to transfer 12 semester hours of graduate level courses in history (6000 or 7000-level) into the graduate program, this option will enable you to earn a M.A. in History one year after your undergraduate degree.
 More details can be found on the 4+1 Program Page.